Ibarra-Shenck/NLP-Project/README.md

 > - Conclusion: There is enough evidence to reject our null hypothesis for SOME cases

 ##  `Hypothesis 2 -` Does each language have unique bigrams?
+> - Conclusion: Yes each language has unique bigrams.
+However it's utility is quesitonable

 ##  `Hypothesis 3 -` Is the distribution of Readmes similar for each Language?
+> - Conclusion: Yes, the most questionable is the catch-all "other" which the lower count languages were aggregated into

 ##  `Hypothesis 4 -` Is the distribution of Count of Common words unique to a language a cood indicator of that language (Porportionality)**